The Hidden Cause of Lower Back Pain (Updated 2026)

 Cluneal Nerve Pain

-Lower back pain shows up in all kinds of ways dull aches, sharp stabs, tight spots you can't quite stretch out.
-One cause I see again and again in clinic, though it's often missed, is cluneal nerve pain.
+Lower back pain presents in many ways: dull aches, sharp stabs, or tight spots you can’t quite stretch out.
+One cause I see repeatedly at Southside, though it’s often overlooked, is cluneal nerve pain.

-The cluneal nerves are small sensory nerves.
-They branch off from your spine, travel over the top of your pelvis, and supply feeling to the skin over your lower back, glutes, and hips.
+The cluneal nerves are small sensory branches that exit your spine and travel over the top of your pelvis (the iliac crest).
+They supply feeling to the skin over your lower back, glutes, and hips.

 Why It Gets Missed